eddie-a-salinas/CA-Hydrology-W210-SP2022/Modeling/ARIMAModeling/README.md

 This is a 2-step process.
 The  *CNRA_ARIMA_Setup* notebooks briefly loads and reviews the CNRA data to be used for ARIMA.
 It plots and isolates 4 wells to be modeled and write their data to files in a directory.
 The notebooks which performs the modeling is the *CNRA_work_R* notebook which should be loaded from the R-based docker container.

+*Note* that the CNRA data files (measurments.csv and stations.csv) can be downloaded here : https://data.cnra.ca.gov/dataset/periodic-groundwater-level-measurements

 **Summary Table for ARIMA Analysis of CNRA Data**

 | Section      | Notebook/Note |